devangkale10/Geospatial-Data-Augmentation-and-Incident-Ranking-Pipeline/DATASHEET.md

 ## Motivation
 - For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.
-  Answer: The dataset was created by Norman PD to generate incident reports so that they can have a record of all incidents that occur in the city.
+  **Answer**: The dataset was created by Norman PD to generate incident reports so that they can have a record of all incidents that occur in the city.
 The dataset was created to help the police department keep track of all incidents that occur in the city.
 Weekly and monthly overview reports are also generated to have a better understanding of the incidents that occur in the city.

 - Who created the dataset and on behalf of which entity?
-  Answer: The dataset was created by the Norman Police Department on behalf of the City of Norman.
+  **Answer**: The dataset was created by the Norman Police Department on behalf of the City of Norman.

 - Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.
-    Answer: The dataset was funded by the City of Norman.
+    **Answer**: The dataset was funded by the City of Norman.

 ## Composition
 - What do the instances that comprise the dataset represent?
 Are there multiple types of instances ?
 Please provide a description.
-    Answer: The dataset contains information about incidents that occur in the city of Norman.
+    **Answer**: The dataset contains information about incidents that occur in the city of Norman.
 The dataset contains information about the date and time of incident, incident number, location, nature of incident and incidet ORI.

 - Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (for example, geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (for example, to cover a more diverse range of instances, because instances were withheld or unavailable).
-Answer: The dataset is a sample of all incidents that occur in the city of Norman.
+**Answer**: The dataset is a sample of all incidents that occur in the city of Norman.
 The larger set is all incidents that occur in the city of Norman.
 The dataset is not representative of the larger set as it only contains information about incidents that occur in the city of Norman.

 - What data does each instance consist of?
 “Raw” data (for example, unprocessed text or images) or features?
 In either case, please provide a description.
-    Answer: Each instance consists of the following data:
+    **Answer**: Each instance consists of the following data:
     - Incident Number: A unique number assigned to each incident.
     - Incident ORI: The ORI of the incident.
     - Incident Date: The date of the incident.